Inside: Follow these step by step instructions on how to tile a tub surround that could save you a lot of money on bathroom renovation!

 - Marker

-- Tile spacers (I used 1/8 inch spacers)
+- Tile spacers (I used ⅛ inch spacers)

-- Thin Set Mortar (we used white since we planned to do white grout)
+- Thin set mortar (we used white since we planned to do white grout)

-- Tile and Grout Sealer– you will want one that doesn’t change the color or create shine.
+- Tile and grout sealer– you will want one that doesn’t change the color or create shine.

 - Sanded grout (You will want non-sanded if working with glass tiles)

-How to Tile the Walls of a Bathtub
+How to Tile Tub Shower Walls

 We mixed our mortar according to the instructions in a large 5 gallon bucket.